Farmer who fainted during protest dies in hospital

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The farmers chanted slogans against the government and the Punjab police outside the Jinnah Hospital and demanded immediate action against the responsible cops.
-IG Punjab also took notice of the incident.
+IG Punjab also took notice of the incident and directed CCPO Lahore to submit a report in this regard.